-If school resources prove to be inadequate during an incident La Belle Aire Elementary will request assistance from local emergency services, other agencies and the school community in accordance with existing mutual aid agreements and contracts.
+If school resources prove to be inadequate during an incident La Belle Aire Elementary School will request assistance from local emergency services, other agencies and the school community in accordance with existing mutual aid agreements and contracts.
 Such assistance includes equipment, supplies and/or personnel.
 All agreements entered into by authorized school officials should be in writing.
-All pre-negotiated agreements and contracts are stored in Paper, Electronic format and are stored in Main Office, Virtual.
+All pre-negotiated agreements and contracts are kept in physical and electronic format and are stored in Main Office.